 Put them on your calendar and treat them like any other appointment.

-- Fit tip: Put workouts on your family calendar.
+- Fit tip: Put workouts on your family & work calendar.
 It took my husband and I over two years after the boys were born to create a regular workout schedule for the two of us.
-We split the early weekday mornings between us, and negotiate when necessary to protect our precious workout time.
+We split the early weekday mornings between us, and negotiated when necessary to protect our precious workout time.

-9. Move social gatherings to parks and gyms
+9. Move social gatherings and work meetings outdoors

-- Fit tip: This goes for professional networking, too.
-Instead of sitting down at a coffee shop, get coffee to go and have a walking meeting for fresh air and movement.
+- Fit tip: This goes for professional work, too.
+Instead of sitting at your desk, don your headset and make it a walking meeting for fresh air and movement.

 10. Create your team—turn family and friends into coaches